-Months ago, I read this brilliant blog post from Superhero Journal “What do you project into silence?” and I was very relieved to know that someone else suffers from the same ailment that I do, what I’ve named, I.D.S.
-(Inertia Drama Syndrome).
+Months ago, I read this brilliant blog post from Andrea Scher “What Do You Project Into Silence?” and I was very relieved to know that someone else suffers from the same ailment that I do, what I’ve named, D.D.S.
+(Dormant Drama Syndrome).

 Especially as a writer of fiction and a huge fan of tv and movies, I can come up with catastrophic drama from the most minute circumstance.
 For instance, one of my girlfriends wasn’t answering my emails to her over a weekend, which is so unlike her.
 I can’t just think she’s busy.
 Oh no…my conclusion was her crazy, drugged up ex-husband had probably accelerated their divorce negotiations by taking my friend hostage somewhere in the tri-state area.

 After two days of silence I finally texted her, ready to go down to her apartment with the NYC S.W.A.T team if she didn’t answer.
 But she was fine.
 Her email wasn’t working.

 We laugh about this now but seriously, my brain is somehow wired for Hollywood, third act, up the stakes, surprise the audience, Fourth of July, blockbuster drama.

 But fictionalizing my life isn’t a good thing and I’m guessing there’s a bit of D.D.S. in everyone’s life in the moments when: the guy doesn’t call when he said he would, the boss hasn’t given us feedback on the work we just turned in, or our idea for a phenomenal get together with friends isn’t met with instant acceptance; what do we do?